Julia-Tempering/Pigeons.jl/docs/src/pt.md

 to Monte Carlo averages that converge to the expectation of interest ``E[f(X)]`` for ``X \sim \pi``.

-## Local exploration and communication
+## Outline of local exploration and communication

 PT alternates between two phases, each ``\boldsymbol{\pi}``-invariant: the local exploration phase and the communication phase.
 Informally, the first phase attempts to achieve